 Most research remains preliminary for lime essential oils and digestion, but the active compound in lime oil, called limonene has very promising effects.
 Most importantly, no negative side effects are seen.

 Some people have dramatic improvements in digestive function when using citrus oils, including lime.
-These case reports of benefits include a better response for heartburn than drugs use to treat, such as Prilosec and Nexium.
+These case reports of benefits include a better response for heartburn than drugs used to treat, such as Prilosec and Nexium.

 Lime essential oil may be also helpful in treating or preventing gallstones.

-4. Lime Essential Oil May Help Reduce Body Weight
+4. Limes May Help Reduce Body Weight

 Lime essential oil reduced food intake and weight gain in animals given a drug known to promote weight gain.